-Great changes were seen in financial cards and payments during 2020.
-Coronavirus (COVID-19) has significantly accelerated the move away from cash, as consumers and retailers tried to avoid handling it, providing strong impetus for contactless payments, widely seen as the most hygienic means of paying for goods.
-2020 has also seen further strong growth in e-commerce, with consumers locked down for extended periods in their homes or trying to avoid public places during the pandemic.
+The Coronavirus (COVID-19) has resulted in a significant speeding up in the move away from cash, as consumers and retailers tried to avoid handling it, particularly in the early days of the pandemic.
+This has therefore been providing strong impetus for contactless payments, seen as a hygienic means of paying for goods and services, as well as further strong growth in e-commerce, with consumers locked down for extended periods in their homes or trying to avoid public places during the pandemic.

 The COVID-19 pandemic had a major impact in 2020, with consumer payments seeing their first significant decline since 2009, when the after-effects of the 2008 financial crisis were still being felt.
-As all parties looked to avoid cash and embrace card or, where possible, contactless payments, m-commerce continued to boom, while cards and, in particular, electronic direct/ACH transactions performed better than paper payment transactions.
+Both consumers and retailers were trying to avoid using cash, switching to card or contactless payments.
+Consumer payments will return to positive growth in 2021, albeit remaining below pre-pandemic levels.
+M-commerce has continued to boom during the pandemic.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extract FREE!
 Home Page